Pio Esposito: International career

 Between May and June 2023, Esposito took part in the 2023 FIFA U-20 World Cup, which Italy ended as runners-up, and scored one goal during the tournament and playing also the final.
 One month later, in July, he was part of the Italy squad that won the 2023 UEFA European Under-19 Championship, scoring one goal as well.

 On 8 September 2023, Esposito made his debut with the Italy U21 in a 2025 UEFA European Under-21 Championship qualification against Latvia.
 On 5 September 2024, he scored four goals in the same tournament against San Marino, ending in a 7–0 victory for his country.
-Exactly one year later, on 5 September 2025, Esposito debuted for the Italian senior team in a 2026 FIFA World Cup qualification against Estonia – coming as a substitute in the 84th minute for Moise Kean – which ended in a 5–0 victory for the Italians.
+Exactly one year later, on 5 September 2025, Esposito debuted for the Italian senior team in a 2026 World Cup qualifier against Estonia – coming as a substitute in the 84th minute for Moise Kean – which ended in a 5–0 victory for the Italians.

 Personal life

-He is the younger brother of midfielder Salvatore and striker Sebastiano Esposito.
+He is the younger brother of midfielder Salvatore and striker Sebastiano.